larsskaret/ais-pipeline/README.md

 ## Problem description

-The Danish Maritime Authority publish around 10 million historical (3 days old) AIS messages per day.
-This projects seeks to allow investigating the AIS data to better understand vessel traffic in Danish seas.
+The Danish Maritime Authority publish around 10 million AIS messages per day (3 days old data).
+This projects seeks to allow investigating the AIS data to better understand vessel traffic in Danish waters.

 Some questions we want to answer/investigations we want to make:
 1. Under what [flag](https://en.wikipedia.org/wiki/Flag_state) are the ships sailing?
 Show the most common flags for the current time period (ie, the data you have retrieved).